PSICQUIC/psicquic-documentation/DataEnricher.md

 #### 3. Nucleic Acids and genes ####

 It was agreed during the PSI meeting 2012 that the Data Enricher will not enrich genes and nucleic acids.
-It will be up to the data provider to follow the data best practices and provides :
+It will be up to the data provider to follow the data best practices and provide:

   * unique embl/ddbj/genbank identifier for small nucleic acids in columns 1 and 2.
 It is recommended to move the other identifiers to alternative identifiers and Interactor xrefs.
   * unique ensembl genome, ensembl or gene id/locus link identifier for genes in columns 1 and 2.
 It is recommended to move the other identifiers to alternative identifiers and Interactor xrefs.